servirtium/servirtium-java/README.md

 ## Readiness for general industry by lovers of test automation?

-Nearly ready, but still being actively worked on.
+A pre 1.0 release is used by a startup Paul is involved with for multiple unrelated external services.

 ## Servirtium's default listening port

 As per [the default port calculator](https://paul-hammant.github.io/default-port-calculator/#servirtium) for 'servirtium': 61417

 # Building Servirtium